sserrot/champion_relationships/README.md

 ***Important Files***

-champions.csv - contains information about champions (name, faction, rivals, and friends) in a .csv file. champions.json - same information in JSON.
+champions.csv - contains information about champions (name, faction, rivals, and friends) in a .csv file.

+champions.json - same information in JSON.

 champion_list.py - Uses [Riot API](https://developer.riotgames.com/) to extract a formatted, ordered, list of all champions.

 tutorial/spiders/champions_spider.py - Scrapy Spider that crawls Riot website for champion information not in the Riot API.

 champion_relationships isn't endorsed by Riot Games and doesn't reflect the views or opinions of Riot Games or anyone officially involved in producing or managing League of Legends.
-League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends © Riot Games, Inc.
+League of Legends and Riot Games are trademarks or registered trademarks of Riot Games, Inc. League of Legends Â© Riot Games, Inc.